-- 1. A new construction or renovation project other than single-family residential buildings may be granted an exception to the Better Roof Requirement if a solar PV system with a power rating of no less than 1 watt per square foot of roof area is permanently installed at the time of construction. - 2.
-A single-family residential building may be granted an exception to the Better Roof Requirement if a solar PV system rated at 1000 watts or greater is permanently installed at the time of construction. - 3.
-A new construction or renovation project may be granted an exception to the Better Roof Requirement if the roof is designed as a helicopter landing zone. - 4.
-A renovation project may be granted an exception to the Better Roof Requirement unless the total roof area is increased by at least 2,000 square feet over the total roof area of the existing building. - A new construction or renovation project may be granted an exception to the Better Roof Requirement reducing the required total area of solar zone by up to 50 percent if the roof is shaded by objects that are not part of the building and are permanent.
-These objects shall only be adjacent buildings or trees evaluated as healthy by an arborist and documentation must be submitted by a qualified professional. - feet or more, and has 10 or fewer occupied floors, a new construction or renovation project may be granted an exception to the Better Roof Requirement to substitute some or all of the required total area of solar zone with area of living roof, such that each square foot of living roof shall count as 0.5 square foot towards the required total area of solar zone, provided that applicants submit such a living roof design for review and approval upon submission of an application for a building permit.
+- 5. A new construction or renovation project may be granted an exception to the Better Roof Requirement reducing the required total area of solar zone by up to 50 percent if the roof is shaded by objects that are not part of the building and are permanent.
+These objects shall only be adjacent buildings or trees evaluated as healthy by an arborist and documentation must be submitted by a qualified professional. - 6.
+If the building has a gross floor area of 2,000 square feet or more, and has 10 or fewer occupied floors, a new construction or renovation project may be granted an exception to the Better Roof Requirement to substitute some or all of the required total area of solar zone with area of living roof, such that each square foot of living roof shall count as 0.5 square foot towards the required total area of solar zone, provided that applicants submit such a living roof design for review and approval upon submission of an application for a building permit.

-Any applicant granted an exception to the Better Roof Requirement as provided above shall be required to comply with the ordinance shall be submitted to the city's department of planning and urban development prior to the issuance of a certificate of occupancy.
+Any applicant granted an exception to the Better Roof Requirement as provided above shall be required to comply with the ordinance in all other respects.
+A copy of any and all papers or documents submitted to each applicable qualified professional, including any amendment made thereto, and a statement of final certification signed by each applicable qualified professional shall be submitted to the city's department of planning and urban development prior to the issuance of a certificate of occupancy.